 Skin peeling with harsh or inappropriate products

 Irritating products are not recommended.
 Still, if you have blemishes, and oily skin that tends to have excess sebum, your tendency is to use harsh exfoliants morning and night.
 However, drying using such products on your skin only encourages the production of more sebum and therefore the appearance of pimples.
 So it’s crucial to use gentle products that are suitable for your skin type.
 And if you do use natural products, make sure they are not comedogenic and that you are not allergic to them.
 Not all skin types can tolerate aloe vera, coconut oil, jojoba oil, or tea tree essential oil.
 So test before applying anything to your skin.

 There are some times when you shouldn’t forget to wash your face: if you’ve put on makeup if you’ve worn a breathing mask, and if you’ve exercised!
 After sweating, cleansing your face with a gentle cleansing gel will remove impurities that may clog your skin pores.
 Remember that moisture and sweat are breeding grounds for microbes.
 If you pay attention to your hygiene after exercising or sweating, you can avoid blackheads and pimples on your back, cleavage, and shoulders.

 Dairy products in some people

-Many people notice a connection between their diet and the appearance of pimples on their face.
+Many people notice a connection between their diet and the appearance of pimples on their faces.
 And unfortunately, dairy products are among the most notorious!
 Between the lactose and traces of residual hormones in milk, the possibility of breakouts increases.
-In fact, these elements become androgens once they are in the body, and especially testosterone, which promotes skin problems.
+In fact, these elements become androgens once they are in the body, especially testosterone, which promotes skin problems.
 To avoid this replace milk with plant-based products.

 A pillowcase that wasn’t changed often